Hetty McKinnon talks breaking stereotypes as a vegetarian chef and helping design the menu for VEDA

 You know that we are vegetable freaks here at Honeycombers.
 From the seasonal vegan hotpot available at Pure Veggie House to our top vegetarian restaurants in Hong Kong to these menus with vegan options, we can’t get enough carrots, corn and kale.
-So when we found out that Hetty McKinnon of Arthur Street Kitchen fame was working with Ovolo Central to launch veggie-forward restaurant VEDA in 2019, we just had to find out more.
+So when we found out that Hetty McKinnon of Arthur Street Kitchen fame had worked with Ovolo Central to launch veggie-forward restaurant VEDA, we just had to find out more.

 If you’re from the Antipodes, you might be familiar with Hetty McKinnon, thanks to her cookbooks: Community, Neighbourhood, and Family, which will be released worldwide early next year.
 For those of us who grew up vegetarian in the 00s, she was something of a hero, making lush salads out of her own kitchen, and getting a name for herself thanks to her creativity with the humble vegetable.